Skip to content

 • Receive noise changes dramatically depending on where coax runs inside the house.

-1. Add/upgrade a feedpoint choke/current balun appropriate to the antenna type.
+1. Add or upgrade a feedpoint choke/current balun appropriate to the antenna type.

 2. Add a choke at the shack entrance if RF is coming back indoors.

-3. Improve the antenna’s return path (radials/counterpoise) for unbalanced antennas.
+3. Improve the antenna’s return path with radials or counterpoise where needed.

-4. Then tidy up routing/burying for mechanical reasons.
+4. Then tidy up routing or burying for mechanical reasons.

 A Simple Install Checklist for HF